Effects of climate change on the water cycle: Observations and predictions

 Predicted changes in precipitation event intensity and evapotranspiration under the SSP2-4.5 scenario.

 Since the middle of the 20th century, human-caused climate change has included observable changes in the global water cycle.
 The IPCC Sixth Assessment Report in 2021 predicted that these changes will continue to grow significantly at the global and regional level.

 The report also found that: Precipitation over land has increased since 1950, and the rate of increase has become faster since the 1980s and in higher latitudes.
 Water vapour in the atmosphere (in particular the troposphere) has increased since at least the 1980s.
 It is expected that over the course of the 21st century, the annual global precipitation over land will increase due to a higher global surface temperature.

 A warming climate makes extremely wet and very dry occurrences more severe.
 There can also be changes in atmospheric circulation patterns.
 This will affect the regions and frequency for these extremes to occur.
 In most parts of the world and under all climate change scenarios, water cycle variability and accompanying extremes are anticipated to rise more quickly than the changes of average values.

 In 2024 the World Meteorological Organization published a report saying that climate change had severely destabilized water cycle during the year 2023, causing both stronger rainfall and stronger drought.
-The world's rivers had their driest year in at least 30 years and many of the world's major river basins were drying up like the basins of Mississippi, Amazon, Ganges, Brahmaputra and Mekong.
+The world's rivers had their driest year in at least 30 years and many of the world's major river basins were drying up like the basins of the Mississippi, Amazon, Ganges, Brahmaputra, and Mekong.
 For 3 years in a row, more than 50% of global catchment areas had lower than normal river discharges.
 Glaciers lost more than 600 gigatons of water – the biggest water loss in the last 50 years.
 It was the second year in a row in which all glaciated regions had ice loss.

 Changes to regional weather patterns

 Predicted changes in average soil moisture for a scenario of 2°C global warming.
 This can disrupt agriculture and ecosystems.
 A reduction in soil moisture by one standard deviation means that average soil moisture will approximately match the ninth driest year between 1850 and 1900 at that location.

-Regional weather patterns across the globe are also changing due to tropical ocean warming.
+Regional weather patterns across the globe are also changing as a result of tropical ocean warming.
 The Indo-Pacific warm pool has been warming rapidly and expanding during the recent decades, largely in response to increased carbon emissions from fossil fuel burning.
 The warm pool expanded to almost double its size, from an area of 22 million km^{2} during 1900–1980, to an area of 40 million km^{2} during 1981–2018.
 This expansion of the warm pool has altered global rainfall patterns, by changing the life cycle of the Madden Julian Oscillation (MJO), which is the most dominant mode of weather fluctuation originating in the tropics.